Confrontation analysis: Method (Version 2.5)

+A second example on the left shows the other two dilemmas: The trust dilemma and the co-operation dilemma.
+This example is taken from lead-up to the 2003 Iraq war.

+Here the USA thought that Saddam Hussein was developing Weapons of Mass Destruction.
+Saddam said he was not, but the USA doubted this and thought that he was.
+They therefore invaded Iraq.

 Confrontation analysis does not necessarily produce a win-win solution (although end states are more likely to remain stable if they do); however, the word confrontation should not necessarily imply that any negotiations should be carried out in an aggressive way.

-The card tables are isomorphic to game theory models, but are not built with the aim of finding a solution.
-Instead, the aim is to find the dilemmas facing characters and so help to predict how they will change the table itself.
-Such prediction requires not only analysis of the model and its dilemmas, but also exploration of the reality outside the model; without this it is impossible to decide which ways of changing the model in order to eliminate dilemmas might be rationalized by the characters.
+The card tables are isomorphic to game theory models.
+The aim is to find the dilemmas facing participants and so help to forecast how the participants might change the options table to eliminate them.
+The forecast requires both analysis of the model and its dilemmas, and also exploration of the reality outside the model; both will show the strategies the participant might use change the options table to eliminate dilemmas.

 Sometimes analysis of the ticks and crosses can be supported by values showing the payoff to each of the parties.